CLAS 2101 - An Introduction to Latin

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Recommended ResourcesEnglish Grammar for Students of Latin by Goldman (Ann Arbor 3rd edition 2004)
+Recommended ResourcesEnglish Grammar for Students of Latin by Goldman and Szymanski (Ann Arbor 1983)

 Online LearningWeekly class plans, copies of all sheets handed out in class and answers to the exercises completed will be available on MyUni.